EXPRESSCLUSTER/Data-Dedup/README.md

 I checked the output from _Get-DedupStatus | fl_
 _Result:_ the output was identical to the Primary server
+Note: the **UsedSpace** and **UnOptimizedSize** don't always match up right after failover but the size showing on the Standby server will show up on the Primary server after failback.

 I did a binary file compare of the two identical files I had copied to the volume.
 _Result:_ no difference

+I copied another file twice to the volume and failed back to the Primary server
+_Result:_ same results as if performing the test on the Primary server and failing over to the Secondary server.

 \<To do: add more testing info\>